ubuntu-mate/mate-dock-applet/README.md

 ### Debian

-The applet is available in Debian testing:
+The applet is available in Debian testing (currently GTK2 only):

 `apt-get install mate-dock-applet`